Alumni

 At HSE, I became more concentrated, because I had to manage to read a lot of literature, work, write works, and at some point, allocate time for extracurricular activities.
 At first, it seems difficult, and I didn't have time for anything, but over time I learned to allocate my time correctly.
 HSE also taught me to be critical: not to take any information as truth, but to carefully check the sources of its receipt and the methods of obtaining this information.

 After graduating from my master’s program, I continued to work.
-In the middle of the second year of studying, I got a job at a marketing research agency and still work there.
-In the fall, I applied for a postgraduate study at the Higher School of Economics in a sociology department, and now I am studying here.
-My research work is still connected with the research I have conducted during my master, but I would like to expand it to the whole Eastern European space.
+In the middle of the second year of studying, I got a job at a marketing research agency.
+In the fall, I applied for a postgraduate study at the Higher School of Economics in a sociology department.
+My research work was connected with the research I have conducted during my master.
 I think that finding a job was quite easy for me since I had an experience in conducting qualitative and quantitative studies.

 I didn't have any particular expectations or plans, to be honest.
 Before enrolling, I went to an open day, an event held by the HSE for new students.
 There, I asked the academic supervisor of the program all my questions, so expectations eventually coincided with reality.
 The main emphasis in our master program was on the post-Soviet space and Russia's relations with other countries.
 The topic of my thesis was devoted to nationalism in Eastern Europe on the examples of Hungary and Poland.
 But although most of the courses were devoted specifically to the relationship of past or present Russia with other countries, I learned a lot, which, among other things, turned out to apply to my work.